chiselstrike/docs.chiselstrike.com/reference/login.md

 An easy way to support many OAuth providers, as well as email and SMS authentication is to leverage the [NextAuth.js framework](https://next-auth.js.org/) in the frontend.
-NextAuth is popular, featureful, and open-source.
+NextAuth is popular, feature-rich, and open-source.
 It takes little effort to set up and can be used with both NextJS and [Gatsby](https://github.com/nextauthjs/next-auth-gatsby-example).

 Rather than roll our own OAuth implementations, we decided to rely on